 - It has a perfectly built responsive design that works fine on computers, mobile, or tablets without any issues.

 Cons of Trello

 - Trello is built for project management purposes, including a Kanban Board to keep track of todos and other tasks.
 However, when you manage customer feedback in Trello on a larger scale, you’ll be held back by its generic user interface and lack of extensibility.

-- Trello is free to start with, but once you use advanced features or power-ups, the per-seat pricing won’t scale with your team and quickly becomes costly.
+- Trello is free, but once you use advanced features or power-ups, the per-seat pricing won’t scale with your team and quickly becomes costly.

 - It is suitable for smaller projects.
 However, feedback tracking becomes complex with limited functionality as the user base, and the team grows.